AMD Zen 3 Ryzen 5000 Release Date, Specifications, Performance, All We Know

-AMD has officially announced that the Zen 3 architecture will land this year and outlined the new models, setting the stage for a new wave of powerful chips based upon a newer version of AMD's most successful architecture to date.
+AMD has officially announced that the Zen 3 architecture will land this year and outlined the new Ryzen 5000 models, setting the stage for a new wave of powerful chips based upon a newer version of AMD's most successful architecture to date.
 The new Zen 3 microarchitecture will power AMD's full lineup of next-gen chips, including the Ryzen 5000 "Vermeer" desktop processors that will soon vie for a spot on our list of Best CPUs, the Ryzen 5000 laptop chips, and the EPYC Milan data center processors.

 The first four new Ryzen 5000 models come as chips for the desktop PC, and they stretch from the $299 Ryzen 5 5600X up to the $799 Ryzen 9 5950X.
 The chips will be on shelves on November 5th.